dieterich-lab/DCC/README.rst

 =============

 DCC dependes on pysam, pybedtools, numpy and HTSeq
-The installation process of DCC will automatically check for the dependencies, if any dependence missing from path, it will be automatically installed.
+The installation process of DCC will automatically check for the dependencies, if any dependence is missing from path, it will be automatically installed.

+To download DCC from github, you can:
 1) From git clone

 .. code-block:: bash